NFL Picks (Preseason 2016):

 The Game.
 Edge: None.

-Oh, and, check out our Fantasy Football Who to Start Weekly Rankings
+Make sure to check out our Fantasy Football Who to Start Weekly Rankings

 for weekly fantasy start-sit advice.